OmarElayat/CUDA_rectangular_subareas_total_intensity_computation_in_constant_time/README.md

 ### Group 3

 1) 2D convolution of 8 masks on arbitrary-sized greyscale images.
-2) SAT with prefix sum
+2) Fast Intensities evaluation using SAT with prefix sum
 3) Computation of the histogram of the color intensities of a greyscale image

 **For more information about each group/task, check the README.md file of each folder**